Facial Palsy UK Raises Funds and Shares Charitable Resources with Shopify

 Interestingly, Facial Palsy UK ended up using Shopify for a purpose you might not normally think about with an e-commerce platform, which is charity-sector specific.

 "One of the areas where it has really helped us is with our free products such as information guides for health professionals," says Johnson.

 "Because we need to track how many people are downloading these guides and to be able to contact those people again, should they wish to be contacted, we were having to issue the guides manually on request previously.

 "Now people can order them free of charge via our Shopify page.
 And if we ever update the guide, we just re-upload to Shopify, and Shopify will automatically notify everyone who downloaded an older version that a newer version is available."

 "Why we do what we do"

-Richard Craig, CEO at Technology Trust, said "We love hearing about how the IT donations on tt-exchange are making a real difference to charities.
+Richard Craig, CEO at Technology Trust [now called Charity Digital], said, "We love hearing about how the IT donations on tt-exchange are making a real difference to charities.
 It's why we do what we do."